CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 The target will be daily box office revenue.

 ### Model and Tools
+- Beautiful soup will be used for webscraping, Selenium may be used depending on site complexity
 - A linear regression model will be used to analyze the data
 - Matplotlib and Seaborn will be used for visualization
 - At this time there are no plans to utilize additional tools beyond what has been identified